-- During 2014-2015, DART focused on the bus network through a Comprehensive Operations Analysis (COA) effort to identify efficiencies and improvements to benefit our customers and build ridership.
+- During 2014-2015, DART focused on the bus network through a comprehensive operations analysis effort to identify efficiencies and improvements to benefit our customers and build ridership.
 The COA findings led to several bus service improvements in 2017 and 2018. - In 2016-2017, DART began to evaluate longer-term transit service improvements, projects and programs, and identify regional expansion opportunities.
 Several projects identified in the 2030 Transit System Plan remain deferred and are being reassessed for potential inclusion in the 2045 Transit System Plan. - During 2018, DART reviewed and updated its Service Standards and continued to be a leader in innovative technology and partnerships that are changing how we approach providing service to our customers.
-These updated service standards and innovative service delivery options will be used to guide DART's transit service strategy for the future. - Beginning in 2019-2020, DART staff will pull all this information together to form a new Transit System Plan that will outline: - O DART's committed capital expansion program and future opportunities to enhance and/or expand transit network and sustain it into the future. - O DART's transit service strategy for the future to ensure we keep up with growth, enhance access and mobility, integrate technology, and remain flexible and adaptable to emerging technologies. - O Potential streetcar opportunities within the DART Service Area, as well as key regional opportunities beyond our 13-city Service Area.
+These updated service standards and innovative service delivery options will be used to guide DART's transit service strategy for the future as part of its DARTzoom bus network redesign effort. - DART's a new Transit System Plan is anticipated to outline: - O DART's committed capital expansion program and future opportunities to enhance and/or expand transit network and sustain it into the future. - O DART's transit service strategy for the future to ensure we keep up with growth, enhance access and mobility, integrate technology, and remain flexible and adaptable to emerging technologies. - O Potential streetcar opportunities within the DART Service Area, as well as key regional opportunities beyond our 13-city Service Area.

-The new 2045 Transit System Plan will be completed in Calendar Year 2020 and will also be financially constrained.
+The new 2045 Transit System Plan will be completed in calendar year 2021 in coordination with DARTzoom bus network redesign effort and will also be financially constrained.